Eagle4398/typstarLatexCompat/README.md

 - all anki features are removed.
 - requires (untested) treesitter or vimtex. (vimtex recommended)

-This does not include latex native plugins.
+This does not include latex specific snippets.
 Find e.g. [here](https://github.com/isaac098098/latex-luasnips/tree/main/snippets/tex) and add like this in Lazy (replacing the conditions provided by typstarLatexCompat):
 ```{
     "Eagle4398/typstarLatexCompat",
     ft = { "tex" },